faddat/fsaf-report/README.md

 * https://github.com/cosmos/interchain-security/issues/852

+During the time that Notional was the security provider to the cosmos hub, members of the Informal Systems team refused to update the Hub's security contact information.

+As such, security issues were not reported to the team working on the hub's security.

 ### P2P Storms

 I have deeply documented p2p storms in many ways, and have included PDF files here that describe it.
 You can find those in the [p2p-storms](./p2pstorms/) folder.